Technology is for

 windows, etc.

-Contrast sub tab, simply toggle the switch on and choose a theme to
+In the Contrast themes section, simply toggle the switch on and choose a theme to

 your liking.
 If you want to customize things further, you can pick specific